Overview of Patent Registration in India

 - Machines: Patents are available for any novel, functional machines or mechanical inventions, including ones with inventive mechanics or parts.

-- Manufactured Goods: Items that are made with a unique technique or have distinctive qualities are eligible for patent protection.
+- Manufactured Goods: Items that are made with a unique technique or have distinctive qualities are eligible for patent protection; where the appearance of such items is the key differentiator, design registration online may also be considered.

 - Chemical Formulas: New and creative chemical substances, including pharmaceuticals, are patentable.
 Biotechnological discoveries: Patents are available for biological advances such as gene mapping, genetic manipulation and new biotechnology procedures.